rizinorg/rizin/doc/rzil.md

 ### Pure Ops

-As the name suggests, pure ops, stored by `RzILOpPure`, are computiations that are free from side-effects and evaluate to a value.
+As the name suggests, pure ops, stored by `RzILOpPure`, are computations that are free from side-effects and evaluate to a single value.
 The types of values supported at the moment are booleans and bitvectors.

 ### Effect Ops and State